The 2024 Women Who Rule Luncheon is SOLD OUT!

 The Women Who Rule campaign, led by United Way WOMEN UNITED®, is committed to this endeavor through fundraising and awareness.
 Women leaders and local change-makers from all backgrounds inspire others to donate and serve their community in new ways.

-Join us for the Women Who Rule Campaign luncheon, where we celebrate women’s achievements, encourage one another, and raise funds for the WOMEN UNITED® Transportation Fund.
+We hope to see you at our SOLD OUT Women Who Rule Campaign luncheon, where we will celebrate women’s achievements, encourage one another, and raise funds for the WOMEN UNITED® Transportation Fund.
 If you miss the event, don’t worry!
 You can still make a contribution to this worthy cause.

 Fueling the Fund